hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/08_github_rstudio.md

 <img src="../img/RStudio_screenshot_gitignore.png" width=700>

 > **NOTE:** When using Git versioning for R projects for your NGS Data Analysis it is best practice not to commit your data files.
 Binary files in particular will be problematic, as **Git is designed to track text changes not data**.
-Thus, adding data file extensions (i.e `.bam`) in your `.gitignore` can be very useful so those files are not accidently tracked.
+Thus, adding data file extensions (i.e `.bam`) or folders which only contain data files in your `.gitignore` can be very useful so those files are not accidently tracked.

 ## Git Large File Storage (LFS)